nsdq5834/sfbp/README.md

 The coding is crude, but you have to crawl before you can walk.
 I hope that others may find the program useful, and I would welcome input on how to make the code more robust.

+SourceDirectories.txt and SourceDirectoriesExclude.txt are provided as samples and you would need to tailor them to your environment.